DikshaDeswal/NutsandBolts_AIML/README.md

 We hope this project was helpful in developing better understanding on analogy among biological neural network and artificial neural networks.

+# Project Building Outcomes

+Q1.)
+What is Deep Learning?

+Deep learning is a specialised field of machine learning that relies on training of deep ANN usin a large data set such as images or texts.
+ANN are the information processing models inspired by the human brain.
+Artificial neural networks or simulated neural networks are the heart of the deep learning algorithms.
+These are the structures used in the solving problems in image processing, speech recognition and natural learning processing.
+ANN works by mathematically mimicking the human brain and connecting multiple artificial neurons in multi-layered fashion.
+The more hidden layers added to the network, the deeper the network gets.

+Q2.)
+What differentiates DL from ML?

+ML Process- a.)
+Selecting the model to train b.)
+Manually performing feature extraction DL Process- a.)
+Select the architecture of the network b.)
+Features are automatically extracted by feeding in the trainging data aloong with the target class.

+Q3.)
+How neural networks works?
+Each layer of neural networks is assigned with weights and the input of next consecutive layer is directly dependent upon the weights provided. y= ΣWiXi
+Hidden layers provides an active function Z that transforms the value in the required scale.

+Q4.)
+What are the activation functions?
+Activation functions decides whether a neuron should be activated or not by calculating weighted sum and further adding bias with it.
+The purpose oof the activation function is to introduce non-linearity into the output of the neuron.

+Q4.)
+What is a bias?
+A bias vector is an additional set of weights in a neural network that requires no input, and thus it corresponds to the output of an artificial neural network when it has zero input.
+Q5.)
+What is forward propogation?
+It is a way to move from the input layer to the output layer in the neural network.

+Q5.)
+What is backward propogation?
+The process of moving right to left that is from the output layer to the input layer in the neural network is called backwasrd propogation.

+Q6.)
+What is an epoch?
+An epoch means training the neural with all the training data for one cycle.

+#Types of Activation Functions
+1.)
+Sigmoid Functions
+The sigmoid function transforms a given magnitude in range 0 to 1 and it is used in logistic regression to predict.

+Advantages of the sigmoid functions: a.)
+Data normalized between 0 to 1. b.)
+Prevents jump in output values. c.)
+Solves exponential functions faster.

+2.)
+Rel Activation Function
+This function classes the values in positive first quadrant.

+3.)
+Threshold Functions
+The threshold function is also one of the activation function.
+The derivative of threshold function lies between 0 and 1.

+4.)
+Leaky Relu Function
+Leaky Relu Function may produce vanishing gradient problems if there are two many -ve values.

+5.)
+Exponential Linear Unit(ELU) Functions

+6.)
+PRELU (Parametric Relu)

+7.)
+Swish's Function
+It is a self gated function.

 Here is the front end of our restapp!
 ![](Images/image001.jpg)